automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Dravidosaurus.md

 # Dravidosaurus
-## Description: This "dinosaur" may actually have been a marine reptile.
+## This "dinosaur" may actually have been a marine reptile.